Our Terms and Conditions including Health/Medical Declaration

 17. Behaviour, dress and lateness

-17.1 Please do not take photos during classes unless it has been authorised by the instructor and other people in the class.
+17.1 Please do not take photos or videos during classes.
+Photos or videos can be taken before or after class if this has been authorised by the instructor and other people in your class.

 17.2 Please treat other BLOK customers with respect.